 It is a common misconception that pickpocket is a gloomy man that looks like a criminal.
 In fact, the opposite is true.
 Pickpockets usually are undistinguished people that look like everyone else.
 Sometimes it might be teenagers like boys and girls from 12 to 19 years old, well-dressed.
 Be especially attentive if you get suddenly approached by a group of young people in the street.
 Pickpockets in Europe are so young because laws usually require crime evidence to put them in prison for petty theft.
 Thus, they take advantage of their age not to be found guilty.

 The vast majority of pickpockets work in groups.
 Usually one or two of them would divert your attention while the others clean your pockets.
 After stealing they join their accomplices, so to leave the scene of the crime quickly.
 This is a long-established pattern that reduces the risk for criminals to be caught.

 PICKPOCKET’S BELOVED PLACES

 Public Transport.
 Subway, buses, trams are places of their biggest “catch”.
-A common situation when victim sets lower value to push from all around is when a large number of people crowding in a single place.
-Another possible scene of the crime is a crowded subway station, where it is so easy to get in, do their job and leave unnoticed.
+A common situation when victim sets a lower value to push from all around is when a large number of people crowding in a single place.
+Another possible crime scenes are subway stations during rush hour.
+They are easily accessible, provide a lot of freedom for committing a crime and leaving unnoticed.

 Railway Stations.
-People that are visiting new locations disoriented a little, and more think about how to get to the place they need, while the luggage safety may be abandoned.
+People that are visiting new locations can be a bit disoriented.
+They usually think on how to reach the place they need, rather than their luggage safety.
 Pickpockets are looking for just such people.

 Beaches Do not leave your belongings unattended on the beach, it is better to go with friends or relatives.
 I never take valuables when I go swimming and sunbathing.